raphaelhuefner/allbar/README.md

 #### Usage
 To be honest, I'm not sure what to write here yet.
 Usage totally depends on how you configure and sculpt the server script.

+See the [separate documentation for the format of JSON updates](docs/Format-of-JSON-updates.md) to see what's possible.

 #### Contributing